Alliance for Hippocratic Medicine v. FDA Court Case - Reproductive Freedom for All

 The Case

-Anti-abortion groups filed a federal lawsuit in a Texas district court challenging the U.S. Food and Drug Administration (FDA) in its decades-old approval of mifepristone, one of the two medications typically used to provide medication abortion care.
+Anti-abortion groups filed a federal lawsuit in a Texas district court challenging the FDA in its decades-old approval of mifepristone, one of the two medications typically used to provide medication abortion care.

 Why does this case matter?